DavidNix/nix-personal-blog/content/post/ditch_storyboards_forever.md

 The above is improvement over visual format, even though it's more verbose.
 But, I still have to remember to set `translatesAutoresizingMaskIntoConstraints` to false, and to set `active = true`.
 It's also hard to read.
-At a glance, all I see is words in a blender.
+At a glance, all I see is a wall of words.

 And finally, SnapKit: